gamingwithevets/casiocalc/docs/classwiz_qr.md

 ### Statistics mode
 In statistics mode, the data in the statistics list is exported.
 The numerical format is also similar to P data.
 There are only 6 significant digits and should occupy 9 characters.

 But at this time, the T data uses compressed storage.
-The 9 characters are divided into 3 parts, regarded as decimal numbers, and then converted into 32 decimal numbers.
-In this way, its number of digits is reduced to 2 digits, one numerical value.
-The occupancy is reduced from the original 9 characters to 1.
+The 9 characters are divided into 3 parts, regarded as decimal numbers, and then converted into **base 32**, so that its number of digits is reduced to 2 digits, the occupancy is reduced from the original 9 characters to 6.

 For example, the format of $$ 1.23456\times 10^{78} $$ written as P data is <mark style="background-color: #61D156">123456</mark><mark style="background-color: #9EBAFD">1</mark><mark style="background-color: #FFE828">78</mark>, and